-Intel® Server Continuity Suite (referred as Intel® SCS in the remaining part of this document) is a business continuity suite that allows you to effectively manage and control Intel® servers, to improve the overall operational reliability.
+Intel[®] Server Continuity Suite (referred to as the Suite in the remaining part of this document) is a business continuity suite that allows you to effectively manage and control servers built on supported Intel[®] server boards, to improve the overall operational reliability.

-Intel® SCS is a server management solution for small and medium enterprises that helps achieve business continuity.
-Intel® SCS provides distinct features in a simplified manner, and form a part of an IT administrators' daily needs to manage their servers.
+This Suite is a server management solution for small and medium enterprises that helps achieve business continuity.
+The Suite provides distinct features in a simplified manner, and form a part of an IT administrators' daily needs to manage their servers.

-Apart from managing and monitoring the server health, the features of Intel® SCS can be tied with one another and appropriate actions can be triggered anytime; especially to avoid potential hardware crash and data loss when the server is not in a healthy state.
+Apart from managing and monitoring the server health, the features of the Suite can be tied with one another and appropriate actions can be triggered anytime; especially to avoid potential hardware crash and data loss when the server is not in a healthy state.

 Continuous Data Protection feature provides the ability to take data backup continuously and recover when needed.
-IT administrators can take advantage of various automation options in Intel® SCS, and need not physically inspect the server every time to identify a problem.
+IT administrators can take advantage of various automation options in the Suite and need not physically inspect the server every time to identify a problem.

-1.1.1 Intel® SCS Modules
+1.1.1 Modules

-Intel® SCS provides three modules to ensure business continuity:
+The Suite provides three modules to ensure business continuity: